8 Employee Engagement Ideas You Can Implement Today

 It pays off to go the extra mile in this process.
 After collecting feedback, share the results with your employees.
 Highlight the things that are high-priority and hold a meeting to decide which one gets tackled first.
 Send out regular updates until you have a policy in place that’s effective in handling the highlighted issues.
 This is less of an employee engagement idea and more of a cornerstone principle that you have to adhere to if you want your employees to care and be productive.

 Invest extra effort to make new hires feel welcomeAnother engagement-increasing strategy you should invest in is making sure that new hires hit the ground running.
-This should include personalized onboarding sessions, a mentor (if there’s an opportunity for one), and complete immersion in company culture.
+This should include personalized onboarding sessions, a mentor, and complete immersion in company culture.

 But, don’t forget that new beginnings are also stressful and that people worry about fitting in with already established teams.
 Instruct your employees to go above and beyond when it comes to making new colleagues feel welcome.
-Here’s how managers over at SnackNation do it:

-A lot of employees get disengaged when they start feeling that there’s no clear path for advancement available to them.
+Many employees get disengaged when they start feeling that there’s no clear path for advancement available to them.
 To avoid this becoming an issue, sit down with every employee and help them figure out their 5-year in-house plan.

 It’s been shown that recognition for a job well done can seriously boost employee engagement levels.
-However, that recognition doesn’t have to come exclusively from managers.
+That recognition doesn’t have to come exclusively from managers, though.
 Employees love to feel valued and validated by their peers, which is why instituting a peer-to-peer reward program is an employee engagement strategy worth considering.

-There you have them — polished employee engagement strategies and ideas that you can use today to motivate your employees without pleading for a budget with your financial planning department!
+Now put them all to work!There you have them — polished employee engagement strategies and ideas that you can use today to motivate your employees without pleading for a budget with your financial planning department!